 Mayweather vs. Pacquiao 2 Odds: Mayweather Opens as Favorite

-A rematch years in the making lands at the Sphere in Las Vegas and streams globally on Netflix.
+A rematch years in the making lands in Las Vegas and will stream globally on Netflix.
 Here’s an early look at Mayweather vs. Pacquiao 2 odds.

 Manny Pacquiao against Floyd Mayweather during their boxing bout.